 Most banks accept cheque or cash deposit at one of their bank branch counters, online bank transfer, GIRO, AXS Stations, SingPost or SAM kiosks.

 Your monthly loan repayment amount is calculated based on your fixed and effective interest rates.

 The Effective Interest Rate of your personal loan is calculated using the actual interest rate and the repayment period which can be compounded monthly, quarterly or annually.

 You will be charged a late payment fee for defaulting on your loan EMIs.

 Whether you want to repay your personal loan partially or fully before the end of your loan tenure, you have to submit a written request to the bank, one month prior to the repayment due date, notifying the bank officials of your intent.
 You will be charged an early repayment fee.

 Most banks will process your loan within 7 working days.

-DBS Bank, Maybank, POSB, UOB, Standard Chartered Bank, Citibank, ANZ Bank, HSBC Bank, and OCBC Bank are some of the popular banks offering excellent personal loan deals in Singapore.
+DBS Bank, Maybank, POSB, UOB, Standard Chartered Bank, Citibank, HSBC Bank, and OCBC Bank are some of the popular banks offering excellent personal loan deals in Singapore.

 Expats with a Q, P1 or P2 employment pass can apply for a personal loan in Singapore.